Five Benefits Of Dental Sealants For Toddlers

 What are dental sealants?

-Dental sealants create a barrier on children’s teeth to protect them from the bacteria that causes caries.
+Dental sealants create a barrier on children’s teeth to protect them from the bacteria that cause caries.
 Without dental sealants, your toddler’s teeth are at risk for tooth decay.
-When brushing, flossing, regular visits to the dentist and a healthy diet are combined with sealants, your child will have great oral hygiene.
+When brushing, flossing, regular visits to the dentist, and a healthy diet are combined with sealants, your child will have great oral hygiene.
 Simply put, dental sealants are an additional protective measure for your toddler’s teeth.

 How are sealants applied?